goshiphq/goship-cms/content/blog/what-is-truckload-shipping-and-how-does-it-work.md

 ---
-keywords: Less than truckload, full truckload, on-road shipping, freight, transportation
+keywords: full truckload, on-road shipping, freight, transportation
 author: GoShip Admin
 title: What Is Truckload Shipping and How Does It Work?
 intro: >-